andymckenzie/dotfiles/README.md

 - StayFocused (block websites, +/- after a specified amount of time)
 - Kill News Feed (this helped me use FB much less)
+- Momentum
-- Delicious App (I'm the only one still using del.ico.us; https://delicious.com/porejide)
+- Delicious App (I might be the only one still using del.ico.us; https://delicious.com/porejide)
 - Google scholar button (easily look up articles mentioned on a page)
 - Ghostery
 - AdBlock